jonasacres/chainmail/PROTOCOL.md

 #### Tokens
 The `tok` field is a countermeasure against malicious clients forging UDP packets from victims in order to solicit a DDoS attack.
 Nodes calculate their `tok` field by maintaining a queue of 3 32-bit random nonces in memory.
 Every 5 minutes, a new nonce is inserted into the queue, and if the queue length exceeds 3, the oldest nonce is removed.

 When generating the `tok` field of `cm_dht_find_resp`, nodes calculate `hash(N + Requestor IP Address)`, where N is the client's most recent nonce.
-When evaluating the `tok` field of the `cm_dht_announce_req`, the receiving peer compares the supplied token against `hash(M + Requestor IP Adresss)`, where M is each individual nonce in its table.
-In this way, tokens are specific to requestor IP addresess, but require in-memory storage of only the 3 most recent 32-bit nonce values.
+When evaluating the `tok` field of the `cm_dht_announce_req`, the receiving peer compares the supplied token against `hash(M + Requestor IP Address)`, where M is each individual nonce in its table.
+In this way, tokens are specific to requestor IP addresses, but require in-memory storage of only the 3 most recent 32-bit nonce values.

 ### Routing tables